AwaleSagar/piStat/README.md

 ```

 Common issues:
-- Make sure Flask and psutil are installed (`pip3 install flask psutil werkzeug==2.0.1`)
+- Make sure all dependencies are installed (`pip3 install flask psutil werkzeug==2.0.1 tabulate`)
 - Ensure the script path in the service file is correct
 - Verify the script has execute permissions
+- Check if port 8585 is already in use by another application